wyomatthew/RelRec/README.md

 Degines a YelpGetter class to handle creation and execution of API calls to the Yelp API.
 Has an overloaded constructor allowing for the creation of an API call with or without a specifified category to search within.
 However, every created YelpGetter.java must be called with an inputted latitude, longitude, and search radius.
 Contains several helper functions managing what constitutes a legal category, how to parse out a received JSON file, and how to get the JSON file associated with a URL request.

 At a high level, YelpGetter.java functions with just one field: the URL to follow to interact with the Yelp API.
 Since every API call to the Yelp API must include a latitude and longitude, those are necessary elements to construct the YelpGetter.
 The radius is an added necessary input to create the URL because I believe the radius of the businesses to get is a necessary feature.
 The category is an optional element of the URL because the Yelp API allows the making of calls that are and aren't specified by category.
 Once a YelpGetter is created and the URL field is created, one can call the ``getBusinesses()`` method to retrieve all businesses returned by the Yelp API for that particular request.

+### Users.java
+Defines a users class that delivers friend recommendations to the user based on traidc closure of the most frequent category searches.
+The class creates methods that reads into txt files that represent every user that has logged into the application.
+The txt files are read and a hash map that creates a frequency chart of the category and the frequency of those user's category searches is created.
+The freuqences are then compared agaisnt the user's most frequent category and then using triadic closrue, a friend recommendation based on the most freuqnet category searches is generated and then returned.

 ## External Libraries
 We take advantage of two external libraries: